How do you deal with another child being mean to your child? Here are the 6 things you should do—and no, it doesn’t involve in stepping in.

 - Teaching your child skills to navigate social issues independently will mean they’ll feel able to cope in any social situation, no matter what gets thrown their way, so make skills practice your go-to instead.

 There are two skills in particular your child needs in their conflict resolution toolbox: assertiveness skills and social problem-solving skills.
-As with all social skills, practice is key, so don’t just tell your child what to do: show them.
+As with all social skills, practise is key, so don’t just tell your child what to do: show them.

 1. Assertiveness skills